 Top 10 Best Nick Jr. Shows

-Blue's Clues Blue's Clues is an American children's television series that premiered on Nickelodeon in 1996.
-Producers Angela Santomero, Todd Kessler, and Traci Paige Johnson combined concepts from child development and early-childhood education with innovative animation and production techniques that helped their... read more
+Blue's Clues is an American children's television series that premiered on Nickelodeon in 1996.
+The show was created by Angela Santomero, Todd Kessler, and Traci Paige Johnson, who incorporated child development principles and early-childhood education strategies with innovative production techniques... read more

 Blue's Clues is one of the best shows of my childhood!
 It's sad that it stopped airing on Nick Jr. I really loved it a lot, and it even teaches lessons properly rather than Dora the Notorious Explorer!